 SUBJECT

-Design and Technology - Design Engineering
+Design and Technology

-Subject Intent: Why Design and Technology - Design Engineering?
+Subject Intent: Why Design and Technology?

 From phones and drones to aeroplanes, buildings and everything inside them, in a world where every single product we look at or touch has been designed and manufactured, this course gives students an insight to how it’s all possible.
 Exploring wide ranges of materials, processes, user needs and environmental considerations, students become familiar with the responsibility and demand on designers and manufacturers.
 The two Design & Technology pathways offer learners the opportunity to build knowledge, skills and understanding of design and manufacture and are a steppingstone for students who wish to continue studies or work in any area of design or engineering.